 Finnair considers environmental aspects and impacts in all its flight and ground operations.
-Besides energy solutions that reduce the environmental load, Finnair's environmental strategy includes also the new technologies are the prerequisites for environmental responsibility.
-Finnair report on environmental impacts regularly as part of the annual reporting and as a part of the Carbon Disclosure Project (CDP).
-Company also communicate directly with various parties about its operations and gladly answers any questions arising from implementation of circular economy principals and the preservation and promotion of natural diversity, known as biodiversity thinking.
+Besides energy solutions that reduce the environmental load, Finnair's environmental strategy includes also the implementation of circular economy principals and the preservation and promotion of natural diversity, known as biodiversity thinking.